Summer Dissertation Programs 2025

 Homework for those accepted to the Social Sciences Dissertation Proposal Boot Camp:

-For the first session , participants must bring the following:
+For the first session you attend, participants must have the following:

-- Project description (from application): bring a 200-300 word description of your dissertation project.
+• Project description (from application): a 200-300 word description of your dissertation project.
 Please be prepared to articulate your research topic succinctly.

-- Research questions: bring in a printout of your specific research questions, or if appropriate, your hypotheses and aims.
+• Research questions: a description of your specific research questions, or if appropriate, your hypotheses and aims.

 Not sure whether you should apply to the Humanities Prospectus or Social Sciences Proposal Boot Camp?